Fabric Defects Found in Garments and Clothing Items

 Contamination: Colored fibers with the warp or weft fibers.

 Fabric inspection is considered one of the important processes in garment production.
-When the fabric is inspected, the fabric checker mark defects or faulty.
+When the fabric is inspected, the fabric checker marks defects or faults.
+In another article, I classified fabric defects using images.

 Related Articles: